 - 1. Primary youth/adult leaders (only) may arrive any time after dawn on arrival day.
 You may bring one vehicle (with trailer) to/from your campsite once, if desired.
-Attend Sunday morning, 9:30am, Leader's Meeting.
-Vehicles must return to parking lot before 12noon (trailers may stay at the site, however). - 2.
+Trailers may remain on site for the week. - 2.
 Meet with Support Service Staff to reconcile your unit account, confirm roster and make reservations for next year's stay at one of our camps.
 Pay all program 'up-charge' fees no later than your arrival day. - 3.
 Frequently meet with your Commissioner who is your liaison for any site needs, equipment available and new program opportunities.
 Allow/invite your Commissioner to assist your Unit throughout the week. - 4.
 Consult the Program Director with any program needs or questions. - 5.
 Review with your SPL/President and Unit all the health, safety and sanitation requirements at camp, fireguard plan and chart, troop bulletin board, emergencies in camp, Trading Post and feeding procedures.
 Consult your Commissioner with any questions. - 6.
 See that Scouts/Venturers are getting program advancement, Patrol/Troop/Crew activities, individual time and camp wide events at age-appropriate levels. - 7.
 Comply with and share with others the instructions in this manual. - 8.
 Empower the SPL/President to enact and utilize a Duty Roster for the week. - 9.
 Attend Leader Meetings.
 Check with your Commissioner for times and locations.
 Explore ways to enhance your year-round program. - 10.
-Visit your Camp or Program Director, Commissioner or Reservation Dir. for guidance or any other need. - 11.
+Visit your Program Director, Commissioner or Reservation Dir. for guidance or any other need. - 11.
 Close your camp experience by following the Check-Out Procedures Sheet. - 12.
 Subscribe to receive a camp evaluation/survey prior to leaving camp or complete one before you leave. - 13.
 Be sure all medications are picked up for your Unit before departure. - 14.
 Be certain at least two adults remain in camp until all Scouts/Venturers have been picked up on Saturday.